igemsoftware2020/UiOslo-Norway/README.md

     ```python
     N_obj = 100 # Number of objects
     ```
-    you can import all of the default objects.
+    you can import all default created objects.